 l) Adjournment

-3.7 New Business – Any Member who wishes to have new business placed on the agenda of a meeting shall give written notice to Swim PEI at least ten (10) days prior to the meeting date or upon the sole discretion of the Chair or designate.
+3.7 New Business – Any Member who wishes to have new business placed on the agenda of a meeting shall give written notice to Swim PEI at least ten (10) days prior to the meeting date or if so authorized by the Chair.

-3.8 Quorum – At any meeting of Members, quorum shall consist of a simple majority (50% +1) of voting members.
+3.8 Quorum – At any meeting of Members, quorum shall consist of a simple majority (50% +1) of eligible voting members.

-3.9 Closed Meetings – Meetings of Members shall be closed to the public except by invitation of the Board.
+3.9 Closed Meetings – Meetings of Members shall be closed to the public except by invitation of the Chair.

 3.10 Voting Privileges – Members shall have the following voting rights at all meetings of Members:

-a) Club Members shall be entitled to appoint the Clubs’ President, or Delegate(s) in accordance with Section 3.11, who may attend and participate in meetings of members and are entitled to the number of votes, based on the number of registered Swimmer Members as of August 31st of the current year, as follows:
+a) Club members shall be entitled to appoint Delegate(s) in accordance with Section 3.11, who may attend and participate in meetings of members and are entitled to vote.
+Each Club shall be entitled to three (3) votes.

-i.
-01-100 Swimmer Members 1 Vote

-ii.
-101 + Swimmer Members 2 Votes

-b) Swimmer Members may attend and participate in meetings of members but are not entitled to vote.
+b) Swimmers may attend and participate in meetings of members but are not entitled to vote.

-c) Coaches Members may attend and participate in meetings of members but are not entitled to vote.
+c) Coaches may attend and participate in meetings of members but are not entitled to vote.

-d) Officials Members may attend and participate in meetings of members but are not entitled to vote.
+d) Officials may attend and participate in meetings of members but are not entitled to vote.

-e) Director Members shall be entitled to attend and participate in meeting of members and are entitled to one (1) vote each.
-The Chair shall only vote in the event of a tie.
+e) Directors shall be entitled to attend and participate in meeting of members but are not entitled to vote except the Chair shall only vote in the event of a tie.

 3.11 Delegates – The name of a Delegate(s) shall be communicated to Swim PEI in writing, seven (7) days prior to the meeting of members.
 Delegates must be eighteen (18) years of age and older and a member in Good Standing.